Reduction in Force Benefits

 - Will the State Health Plan continue to be my primary health coverage if I have been RIF'd and also have Medicare?

-- Because you are no longer actively employed, Medicare will become your primary health coverage and the State Health Plan will be secondary once your RIF health coverage begins.
+- Because you are no longer employed, Medicare will become your primary health coverage and the State Health Plan will be secondary once your RIF health coverage begins.
 Therefore, it is important for you to enroll in Medicare Part B in order to receive your same level of coverage.

 Explore My Medical Benefits